-Losing your job can be stressful, particularly if the economy is not doing that great, and if you don’t have a lot of savings.
+Losing your job can be stressful, particularly if the economy isn’t doing that great, or if you don’t have a lot of savings.

 If you live in Canada, employment insurance -or E.I- can relieve some of the financial stress, provided you do not make these common mistakes:

 - Assuming you are not eligible: more on this point below.